Game Boy Player: Controllers

-Map One is closer to the Game Boy Advance's normal layout, while Map Two makes it easier to play with one hand and also allows some SNES rereleases to control more like they may have with the SNES controller, as they often had the Y button mapped to L and the X button mapped to R.

-Second party controllers

 Hori manufactured a controller similar to the Super Famicom/Super NES for use with the Game Boy Player.

-Japanese hardware manufacturer Hori created for the Japanese market a special digital-only controller designed for use with the Game Boy Player.
-The design of the controller is similar to the design of the SNES controller, but with the GameCube's face button layout.
+Japanese hardware manufacturer Hori created a special digital-only controller designed for use with the Game Boy Player.
+Released only in Japan, the design of the controller is similar to the design of the SNES controller, but with the GameCube's face button layout.
 In addition, there is a Select button on the controller mapped to the Y button internally.

-On-screen menu

-The menu has six options to choose from: